bitwiseworks/python-os2/Doc/library/turtle.rst

    :param height: if an integer, the height in pixels, if a float, a fraction of
                   the screen; default is 75% of screen
    :param startx: if positive, starting position in pixels from the left
-                  edge of the screen, if negative from the right edge, if None, center window horizontally
+                  edge of the screen, if negative from the right edge, if ``None``, center window horizontally
-   :param startx: if positive, starting position in pixels from the top
+   :param starty: if positive, starting position in pixels from the top
-                  edge of the screen, if negative from the bottom edge, if None, center window vertically
+                  edge of the screen, if negative from the bottom edge, if ``None``, center window vertically

    .. doctest::